1. Q: Where is the Club based?

 10. Q: Is there a family membership?

-A: Yes, there is a special rate for a family of up to 2 children.
-For information on the annual fee rate for families see
+A: Yes, there is a special rate for a family from 3 or more members.
+For information on the annual fee rate for families see HERE

 11. Q: Can I pay the membership fees by instalments?